WELCOME to THE SONG ACTIVITY FACTORY!

 Tell your students that you’re going to play the song for them.
-Their task is to identify the words from steps 1 and 2 in the song and write down the sentences they listen to with them.
+Their task is to identify the words from step 2 in the song and write down the sentences they hear with them.
 Play the song twice.

 Step 4 (5 min)